formsandflows/PACo/Releases/PACoCo_Release notes_v1.2a.md

 | 23 | Update | Only home screen contains help and settings menu icons |

 PACoCo v1.2a contains the following bugs:
-- First screen: No divider is shown between items.
+- First screen: No item divider is shown.
-- Second sreen: The divider has an incorrect width.
+- Second sreen: The item divider has an incorrect width.

 **Working on it!**